rokka-io/rokka-site/source/_references/sourceimages.md

 Note: If the image you try to delete does not exist, the API responds with a 404 status code.
 This 404 can be ignored, though it might indicate a logic error in the client application.

-## Deleting source images by binary hash
+## Deleting source images with binary hash

 The same binary hash can have different entries in rokka, if they have different [dynamic metadata](dynamicmetadata.html).
 With this command you can delete all of them at once